Skip to main content

 5. Verify User Permissions

-• Ensure that the user creating or managing the Connected App has the necessary administrative permissions to:
+• Ensure that the user creating or managing the External Client App has the necessary administrative permissions to:

 • Modify applications